 Frame of Mind

-During my third year in college, one of my professors told me that too many student filmmakers try to “build the Titanic in their basement”: they get too excited about making their magnum opus, and end up with something convoluted that doesn’t work as a ten-minute short with a four-figure budget.
+During my third year in college, one of my professors told me that too many student filmmakers try to “build the Titanic in their basement”: they get too excited about making their film a masterpiece, and end up with something convoluted that doesn’t work as a ten-minute short on a four-figure budget.
 The best student films, he said, are the ones that practice restraint.

 A college student risks his lifelong friendship in pursuit of the perfect photograph.